JiancongXiao/jiancongxiao.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Welcome to my homepage!
-I am currently a postdoctoral researcher at the University of Pennsylvania, working with Prof. [Qi Long](https://www.med.upenn.edu/long-lab/) and Prof. [Weijie J. Su](http://www-stat.wharton.upenn.edu/~suw/).
+I am a tenure-track Assistant Professor in the Department of Computer Science at the National University of Singapore (NUS).

-Previously, I obtained my Ph.D. from The Chinese University of Hong Kong, Shenzhen, where I was advised by Prof. [Zhi-Quan (Tom) Luo](https://sds.cuhk.edu.cn/en/teacher/214) and worked closely with Prof. [Ruoyu Sun](https://ruoyus.github.io).
+Previously, I was a postdoctoral researcher at the University of Pennsylvania, where I worked with Prof. [Qi Long](https://www.med.upenn.edu/long-lab/) and Prof. [Weijie J. Su](http://www-stat.wharton.upenn.edu/~suw/).
+I obtained my Ph.D. from The Chinese University of Hong Kong, Shenzhen, where I was advised by Prof. [Zhi-Quan (Tom) Luo](https://sds.cuhk.edu.cn/en/teacher/214) and worked closely with Prof. [Ruoyu Sun](https://ruoyus.github.io).
 Before starting my doctoral studies, I spent two years working in finance.
 I received my M.S. degree from The Chinese University of Hong Kong and my Bacholar's degree from Sun Yat-sen University.

 **Research Interest**: I am broadly interested in <a href='#'>learning theory</a>, <a href='#'>statistics</a> and <a href='#'>optimization</a>, with a focus on establishing foundations for responsible and trustworthy machine learning models.
 My recent research focuses on <a href='#'>mathematical and statistical topics in large language models (LLMs)</a>.